 - Antimicrobials that can extend the shelf life and safety of food products without artificial preservatives

-- Pharmaceutical: The pharma and medical fields are natural fits for biotechnology.
-The industry has responded with numerous applications such as medicine and vaccine production, antibacterials, and controlled, on-demand molecule production.
+- Pharmaceutical: The pharma and medical fields are natural fits for biotechnology, especially as the technology becomes more efficient and cost-effective.
+The life science industry has responded with numerous applications such as medicine and vaccine production, medical device manufacturing, antibacterials, and controlled, on-demand molecule production.
 Perhaps most exciting is the potential to produce on-demand tissues and even organs through a “3D printing”-like process, creating perfect custom fits for individual patients.

 Benefits of biomanufacturing

-To conclude, we will explore a few of the main benefits that biomanufacturing offers — now and in the future:
+To conclude, we will explore a few of the main benefits that the biomanufacturing industry offers — now and in the future:

 - Energy use reduction: As mentioned throughout this piece, biomanufacturing replaces energy-intensive processes with naturally occurring processes that often require only sunlight and a controlled environment to be initiated.
 Processes such as continuous biomanufacturing — where processes occur on an ongoing basis after an initial catalyzation — further increase energy with a minimum of monitoring.
 Lower energy usage and costs benefit the environment, as well as manufacturers and consumers.